FuzzyMainframes/Awesome-Mainframes/README.md

 * [DeepBlue2 Bookmarks](https://curlie.org/Bookmarks/D/deepblue2/) - another long list of links with mainframe resources.
 Sadly, some of the links point to sites that no longer exist.
 * [Tur(n)key #3, Hercules, MVS/380, VM/370, VM/380, DocLinks](https://webfiles.uci.edu/scosel/_TK3herc_links.html)

+## Communities / Forums / Mailing Lists
+### groups.io
+Manu of these groups originated as a Yahoo!
+Group but after changes with Yahoo!, many of the members have migrated discussions to groups.io.
+* [h390-vm](https://groups.io/g/h390-vm) - For users of the VM/370 software on Hercules.
+* [H390-OSVS1](https://groups.io/g/H390-OSVS1) - This group is for users of IBM's OS/VS1 operating system on the Hercules emulator.
+* [H390-MVS](https://groups.io/g/H390-MVS)  - This group is dedicated to MVS users.
+* [H390-MUSIC](https://groups.io/g/H390-MUSIC) - Discussion group dedicated to running Music/SP under the Hercules mainframe emulator.
+* [H390-MTS](https://groups.io/g/H390-MTS) - For users of the MTS operating system on Hercules
+* [H390-DOSVS](https://groups.io/g/H390-DOSVS) - DOS/VS and DOS/VSE under Hercules
+* [KICKSforTSO](https://groups.io/g/KICKSforTSO) - Group for discussing KICKS for TSO on MVS TK4.
 ## Others / Yet to be categorized